False advertising: Comparative advertising

 Companies use a number of advertising techniques to assert that their products are the best available.
 One of the most common marketing tactics is comparative advertising, where "the advertised brand is explicitly compared with one or more competing brands and the comparison is obvious to the audience."
 Laws about comparative advertising have changed in the United States; perhaps the most drastic change occurred with the 1946 Lanham Act, the backbone of all cases involving false advertisement.
-Marketing strategies have become more aggressive, however, and the provisions of the Lanham Act became outdated.
+Marketing strategies have become more aggressive, however, and the provisions of the Lanham Act have become outdated.

 USCA §1125 was passed in 2012 as an addition to the Lanham Act, clarifying issues about comparative advertising.
 Anyone who uses words, symbols or misleading descriptions of fact in commerce which are likely to cause consumer confusion about their own product, or misrepresents the nature, characteristics or qualities of their own (or another's) product, is civilly liable.
 USCA §1125 addresses gaps in the Lanham Act, but is not a perfect remedy.
 Advertisements that present false descriptions of fact are considered deceptive, with no additional evidence required; when an advertisement makes a factual (but misleading) claim, however, evidence of confusion of an average consumer is needed.